ChristianOrr/ChristianOrr.github.io/_posts/2019-01-19-bikesharestations.md

-#### I have now managed to represent each nested dictionary in its own column in the Pandas DataFrame.
-However, I now have 33 columns, which is far too many.
-So now I'm going to remove any unnecessary or repeated columns.
+I have managed to represent each nested dictionary in its own column in the Pandas DataFrame.
+However, now I have 33 columns, which is far too many.
+I'm going to remove any unnecessary or repeated columns.

 ```python